i4Ds/oskar-build/README.md

 ### Why Conda?

-To enable a simple Installation, with no compilation or other issues, conda is the perfect platform for scientific computing.
+To enable a simple Installation, with no compilation or other inconveniences, conda is the perfect platform for scientific computing.
-As OSKAR has a c++ backend compilation is required.
-Conda allows us to bundle all requirements very easily and distribute them to the users.
+As OSKAR has a c++ backend, meaning compilation is required.
+Conda allows us to do so and bundle all dependencies very easily and distribute them to the users.